Malescu Law P.A. – Business & Immigration Lawyers

 How Long Does An E2 Visa Last?

 We advise you ask for the advice of an experienced E-2 Visa Immigration Lawyer because in general the E-2 Investor visa is granted for three months to five years depending on the specific treaty the United States has with each country.
-The E-2 Investor Visa can be renewed for the same length of stay and there are no limits to the number of renewals an Investor or Entrepreneur can petition to renew the E-2 Visa.
+The E-2 Investor Visa can be renewed for the same length of stay and there are no limits as to how many times Investor or Entrepreneur can petition to renew the E-2 Visa.